newrelic/nri-consul/README.md

 # New Relic Infrastructure Integration for HashiCorp Consul

 The New Relic Infrastructure Integration for HashiCorp Consul captures critical performance metrics and inventory reported by Consul clusters.
-Data on Agents and the Raft Cluster as a whole is collected.
+Data on Agents and the Datacenter as a whole is collected.

 All data is obtained via the REST API.